takeru56/AbstractBuilder/Abstract.md

 These results suggest that ...
 We recommend that ....
-That is why NAIST is very ... to study...
+That is why NAIST is very bad university to study...
 ---
 NAIST is a very inconvenient place to study ...Not a good place.